 His former consort had been adept at intoxicating the senses, but with an after-taste that had made him both loathe and mistrust his own passion.
 One of the Highborn subsequently thrown at him, a ridiculously young Ardeth girl, had seen enough to suggest that Kallystine had used potions to entrap him.

 Some of Nanny Ogg's recipes have a very aphrodisiac-like effect, and people have been known to do amazing things after accidentally eating a plateful of something spiced up with her famous Chocolate Sauce with secret ingredients.
 The description strongly implies that she doesn't use magic, but natural aphrodisiacs.
-It can't break Granny Weatherwax's self-control, and another character is resistant because he eats a lot; implying that the effect is physical rather than magical.
+It can't break Granny Weatherwax's self-control, and another character is resistant because he eats a lot, implying that the effect is physical rather than magical.

 In Dragon Bones, there is an offhand mention of a herbal aphrodisiac that the protagonist's mother had in her garden.
 It is used as a comparison when one of the characters is tortured, and notices that the torturer is a sadist who gets turned on by it.
 He compares the effect of his suffering on the torturer to that of said aphrodisiac on more normal people.
-Which raises the question how he, who was underage when he left home, knows about this.
+Which raises the question how he, being underage when he left home, even knows about this.

-In a short story from one of the Dragonlance collections, a kender (not Tas) has 'borrowed' a pouch from a mage he was travelling with.
-At the Inn of the Last Home, he finds while the pouch is perfect for his collection, it is full of a strange powder.
+In a short story from one of the Dragonlance collections, a kender (not Tas) has "borrowed" a pouch from a mage he was travelling with.
+At the Inn of the Last Home, he finds that while the pouch is perfect for his collection, it is full of a strange powder.
 He dumps it in the just-inspected ale-brewing equipment.
 The night the barrel of that particular brewing is served is very interesting at the inn, since the powder is of the love/lust-inducing-at-first-sight variety.
 Subverted at the end, when Otik Sandeth chooses not to use the doctored ale to gain the wife he longs for.

 In Dragonvarld, certain people want Melisande to have a son, because that son will inherit powerful magic which they can point at the Big Bad.
 They therefore give Melisande and a man in her company a potion which makes them want each other (and also guarantees successful conception).
 It works, with neither of them knowing that a potion was involved (and therefore believing that they each betrayed their respective long-term partners).